 "Most players, either they go to a team that isn't in the playoff run, isn't trying to win a championship that year and they're allowed to play through some mistakes, learn the game a little more," Porter told NBA.com.
 "But in my situation, we already got a really talented team, a really good team, so that curve for learning was just taken away.

 "I just had to pick up and when I make mistakes, coach is going to play somebody else, and that's how I learn.
 I don't really get to play through my mistakes as much, but that's because of the team that I'm on."

 "I definitely think there's pros and cons to it, but I would much rather be on a winning team and learn that way than be on a losing team."

 The problems for Porter have been more defensive than offensive.
 He has the tools to at least be an average defender - especially if you account for his rebounding, which he believes is the biggest asset he brings to this team right now, along with his shooting - but, as is the case with many rookies, he still has a lot to learn.
 It's not the only way to measure a player's effectiveness on defence and it's far from perfect, but it is worrying that he currently has the second-worst Defensive Real-Plus Minus in the entire league.

 The only player ahead of him?
 Atlanta Hawks point guard Trae Young, who has the reputation of being a revolving door on defence.

-NBA.com's John Schuhmann highlighted a couple of plays recently from Denver's loss to the LA Clippers that showed how much room Porter still has to grow on that end of the court.
+NBA.com's John Schuhmann highlighted a couple of plays following Denver's loss to the LA Clippers that showed how much room Porter still has to grow on that end of the court.